How much power is this?

 - A normal sized wind turbine: 2-4 Mw

 - A very large wind turbine: 13-16 Mw

 - A basic nuclear power plant: 1,000 Mw

 Now, it’s important to note that these are potential outputs, which is how much these sources can theoretically output in any given instant.
-If we switch to megawatt hours, which is what they actually produce over time, the numbers change.
+If we switch to megawatt hours, which is what they actually produce over time, the numbers change dramatically

-The key point: you can’t really store electricity.
-You can for small localized output, but there are no “grid scale” batteries that can store enough electricity to power a grid.
-So you can’t “bank” electricity – you either output it and put it to use at the exact same time, or it’s lost.
+The key point: you can’t really store electricity on a large scale.
+You can store it for small localized output (a car battery, for instance), but there are no “grid scale” batteries that can store enough electricity to power a entire electrical grid.
+At our current state of technology, you can’t “bank” electricity – you either output it and put it to use at the exact same time, or it’s lost.

 The percentage of power a source can realize over time is its “efficiency rating.”